apexad/Wordpress-Plugin-Secure-Hidden-Login/readme.txt

 Tags: secure, hidden, login, single click, lock, the net, sandra bullock Requires at least: 3.3.2
 Tested up to: 3.5
-Stable tag: 0.7
+Stable tag: 0.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Secure Hidden Login allows you to login wih a key combination or special button (in the same area taken up by the admin bar) instead of wp-login.php
+Secure Hidden Login hides the normal login and allows you to login wih a key combination or special button (in the same area taken up by the admin bar)

 == Description ==